-The Hyundai Kona EV has a lot going for it, but the hefty price tag could shock buyers
+The Hyundai Kona Electric has a lot going for it, but the hefty price tag could shock buyers

 The small SUV market is one of the most saturated, with 26 models available – and that figure doesn't even include luxury brands.
 Hyundai's distinctively styled Kona has done well since its 2017 launch, hovering around the top five best sellers.
 An electric version now joins the Ioniq EV as the second electric vehicle in Hyundai Australia's line-up.